Are you the perfect candidate?

 Learn more about requirements and the requirement process below.

-To apply as a police officer of the Tsuut’ina Nation Police Service, all applicants must meet the minimum requirements listed below:
+To apply as a police officer of the Tsuut’ina Nation Police Service, all applicants must meet the following minimum requirements:

-- Meet all the medical, psychological and physical standards
+You must also meet the medical, psychological and vision standards

 You will need to provide the following documents during the application process:

-If accepted as a recruit applicant, you will need the following certificate prior to attending the RCMP Cadet Training Program:
+If accepted as a recruit applicant, you will need the following certificate prior to attending a recognized training facility:

-- A valid standard first aid certificate, including CPR for infant, child and adult (valid for the duration of the Cadet Training Program) from an organization approved under the Canada Occupational Health and Safety Regulations.
+A valid standard first aid certificate, including CPR for infant, child and adult (valid for the duration of the training program) from an organization approved under the Canada Occupational Health and Safety Regulations.

-At several stages during the recruiting process, you will be made aware of the behavior standards which will be expected of you throughout the application process and your career as a police officer of the Tsuut’ina Nation Police, should you be accepted and hired for training as a Peace Officer.
+At several stages during the recruiting process, you will be made aware of the behaviour standards which will be expected of you throughout the application process and your career as a police officer of the Tsuut’ina Nation Police, should you be accepted and hired for training.

-The training location for successful applicants will be the RCMP Depot Training Academy in Regina, Saskatchewan.
-You will be required to acknowledge your understanding of the expectations and responsibilities identified and that you will be held to account to these expectations throughout the application process, during training at Depot Academy, and for the duration of your career, should you be hired.
+The training location for successful applicants will be in a recognized police training facility.
+You will be required to acknowledge your understanding of the expectations and responsibilities identified and that you will be held to account to these expectations throughout the application process, during training, and for the duration of your career, should you be hired.